-PROSPECTIVE GROOM'S INFORMATION
+PROSPECTIVE GROOM'S INFORMATION PROSPECTIVE BRIDE'S INFORMATION

-Full Name First Middle Last Residence Permanent residence once married? □ Yes □ No. Age Date of Birth Place of Birth Date of Baptism ♦ A copy of your Baptismal Certificate is required Religion at Baptism If Chrismated into Orthodoxy, date Occupation Father's Name Father's Country of Birth Father's Religion Mother's Maiden Name Mother's Country of Birth Mother's Religion Have you ever been married? \square No \square Yes If Yes: □ Othodox Church □ Other Faith □ Civil Marriage (Also, if the answer is Yes, please fill out form 165 on page 14 below) If you were born in a foreign country, at what age did you arrive in the United States?
-Date of Arrival Are you related to the intended Bride by blood?
-By Blood: □ No □ Yes Are you related to the intended Bride by marriage?
-By Marriage: \square No \square Yes If related by blood or marriage, how?:
+Full Name Full Name

+First Middle Last First Middle Last

+Residence Residence

+Permanent residence once married?
+Permanent residence once married? □ Yes □ No

+Age Date of Birth Age Date of Birth

+Place of Birth Place of Birth

+Date of Baptism Date of Baptism

+◊ A copy of your Baptismal Certificate is required $\Diamond$ A copy of your Baptismal Certificate is required

+Religion at Baptism Religion at Baptism

+If Chrismated into Orthodoxy, date If Chrismated into Orthodoxy, date

+Occupation Occupation

+Father's Name Father's Name

+Father's Country of Birth Father's Country of Birth

+Father's Religion Father's Religion

+Mother's Meiden Name Mother's Meiden Name

+Mother's Maiden Name Mother's Maiden Name

+Mother's Country of Birth Mother's Country of Birth

+Mother's Religion Mother's Religion

+Have you ever been married?
+No Yes Have you ever been married? $\Box$ No $\Box$ Yes

+If Yes: Othodox Church Other Faith Civil Marriage If Yes: 🗆 Othodox Church 🗆 Other Faith 🗎 Civil Marriage

+(Also, if the answer is Yes, please fill out form 165 on page 14 below) (Also, if the answer is Yes, please fill out form 165 on page 14 below)

+If you were born in a foreign country, If you were born in a foreign country,

+at what age did you arrive in the United States? at what age did you arrive in the United States?

+Date of Arrival Date of Arrival

+Are you related to the intended Bride by blood?
+Are you related to the intended Groom by blood?

+By Blood: By Blood

+Are you related to the intended Bride by marriage?
+Are you related to the intended Groom by marriage?

+By Marriage: By Marriage  No 🖓 Yes

+If related by blood or marriage, how?: If related by blood or marriage, how?:

+-